 South Asian women worry that speaking up about their symptoms is a sign of weakness.
 Often they worry if they may not be fulfilling their obligations as a mother.
 They don’t experience the feeling of unconditional love for their child.
 Medication is not always the preferred solution as it has the potential to poison the child (via breastfeeding).
 The challenge is access to culturally and linguistically competent psychotherapists is limited...and sometimes, even frowned upon.

-Culture plays a significant role for all human experiences and is rooted in shared ideas and perspectives, standards for community responses, and cognitive styles.
+According to Shakti Therapy & Healing Services, a holistic group practice in Los Angeles, Ca, culture plays a significant role for all human experiences and is rooted in shared ideas and perspectives, standards for community responses, and cognitive styles.
 Culture can impact the way South Asian women not only experience PPD, but also the way they may ask, or even, not ask, for the support they require.
 The cultural challenges surrounding mental health play a significant role in preventing South Asian women suffering from PPD from reaching out for support.
 Because of this, high PPD frequencies in Western societies claim that PPD is a “culture-bound syndrome."
 Exacerbating this challenge, Western societies promote the notion of “individual responsibility”, which leads to social isolation and higher rates of depression.
 Nima, being a South Asian woman in Southern California, was imprisoned by both sides of culture-bound challenges and community stigmas.
 She felt she did not have anyone to talk to.
 Her symptoms were unnamed.
 She felt completely helpless.

 To break the stigma for Nima and other South Asian women out there, it is important to not only become aware of PPD and its impact on the community, but also recognize the importance of how support from family, friends, and the community can reduce PPD-related deaths.
 Here are five suggestions on how loved ones can help someone who is showing signs of PPD: